 Social Media Channels

-- Instagram: Gained 800 million monthly active users.
+- Instagram: Gained one billion monthly active users.

 Related article: Social Media Strategies for E-Commerce to Boost Your Lead Conversion